Frederick William I of Prussia: Reign

-His father had successfully acquired the title of king for the margraves of Brandenburg.
-On ascending the throne in 1713, Frederick William I did much to improve Prussia economically and militarily.
-He replaced mandatory military service among the middle class with an annual tax, and he established schools and hospitals.
-The king encouraged farming, reclaimed marshes, stored grain in good times and sold it in bad times.
+Frederick would also work to expand state income.
+He increased excise taxes, both on domestic and foreign goods, as well as subjecting the Prussian nobility to a land tax.
 He dictated the manual of Regulations for State Officials, containing 35 chapters and 297 paragraphs in which every public servant in Prussia could find his duties precisely set out: a minister or councillor failing to attend a committee meeting, for example, would lose six months' pay; if he absented himself a second time, he would be discharged from the royal service.
-In short, Frederick William I concerned himself with every aspect of his relatively small country, ruling an absolute monarchy with great energy and skill.
+In short, Frederick William I concerned himself with every aspect of his country, ruling an absolute monarchy with great energy and skill.